Skip to Main Content

 Reporting

-Federal contractors or subcontractors with a federal contract or subcontract of $150,000 or more, are required to complete and submit the VETS-4212 Report showing the numbers of protected veterans hired or employed during the reporting period.
+Federal contractors or subcontractors with a Federal contract or subcontract of $150,000 or more have a separate requirement to complete and submit to the Department's Veterans' Employment and Training Service (VETS) the VETS-4212 Report showing the numbers of protected veterans hired or employed during the reporting period.
 The VETS-4212 Report may be completed online.
+OFCCP may verify whether the contractor has complied with this requirement during a VEVRAA compliance evaluation.

 Penalties/Sanctions

-OFCCP conducts compliance evaluations and complaint investigations assessing whether Federal contractors and subcontractors are in compliance with VEVRAA.
-If a violation is found, OFCCP may ask the Federal contractor or subcontractor to enter into conciliation negotiations.
-If conciliation efforts succeed, the contractor will enter into a binding conciliation agreement with OFCCP that includes corrective action the contractor will take, and may also include the submission of follow-up reports from the contractor, for a fixed period of time, to assure compliance.
-If conciliation efforts fail, OFCCP may initiate an administrative enforcement proceeding by filing an administrative complaint against the contractor or subcontractor.
+If a violation of VEVRAA is found a during compliance evaluation or complaint investigation, OFCCP will ask the Federal contractor or subcontractor to enter into conciliation negotiations.
+If conciliation efforts succeed, the contractor will enter into a binding conciliation agreement with OFCCP that includes corrective action the contractor will take and may also include the submission of follow-up reports from the contractor, for a fixed period of time, to assure compliance.
+If conciliation efforts fail, OFCCP may refer the matter to the Solicitor of Labor with a recommendation for the institution of enforcement proceedings to enjoin the violations, to seek appropriate relief, and to impose appropriate sanctions, or any combination of these outcomes.

-If OFCCP files an administrative complaint, the matter will be referred to an Administrative Law Judge (ALJ), who hears the case and recommends a decision.
-The Department of Labor's Administrative Review Board issues final decisions.
-If the contractor or subcontractor is dissatisfied with the ALJ's decision, it may appeal the decision to the Board.
+If OFCCP files an administrative complaint, the matter will be referred to an Administrative Law Judge ("ALJ"), who hears the case and recommends a decision to the Department of Labor’s Administrative Review Board (“Board”).
+If the contractor, subcontractor, or OFCCP is dissatisfied with the ALJ's decision, they may appeal the decision to the Board.
+In both situations, the Board will then issue a final agency decision.
+Thereafter, either party may file a petition with the Board for further review by the Secretary.
+Where the Secretary accepts review, the Board’s decision does not become final unless and until the Secretary completes the review.
+If the Secretary does not accept review, the Board’s decision becomes final.

 If the Board finds that the contractor or subcontractor has violated VEVRAA, it may order the contractor or subcontractor to provide appropriate relief, which may include restoration of back pay and employment status and benefits for the victim(s) of discrimination.
 Depending upon the circumstances, violations also may result in cancellation, suspension, or termination of contracts, withholding of progress payments, or debarment.